 Porto, Portugal

 Overall, Portugal is the cheapest country in Western Europe.
 Any destination in Portugal could be mentioned, but we have decided to go with Porto, the main city in the northern region of the country.
-Lisbon’s prices have seen some increases over the years, mainly due to waves of expats settling there and driving rent prices up.
-However, Porto remains affordable – so if you want to save some money while visiting Europe, it could be your primary destination.
+Lisbon’s prices have seen some drastic increases over the years, mainly due to waves of expats settling there and driving rent prices up.
+However, Porto remains somewhat affordable – so if you want to save some money while visiting Europe, it could be your primary destination.

 If you decide to stay in Porto for a week or longer, you can take advantage of the cheap transportation and do some excursions to nearby cities.
 A train ticket to Vigo in Spain is about €12, and a ticket to either Aveiro, Braga or Guimarães (historic cities in Northern Portugal) will set you back just €5!